bgplab/bgplab/docs/basic/0-frrouting.md

 * When using SSH, you log into Cumulus Linux or FRRouting virtual machines as a regular user (user *vagrant* in _netlab_-created labs) and have to use the `sudo` command to start _vtysh_.
 * Cumulus Linux and FRR containers run as the **root** user, and you connect to them as the **root** user with the `docker exec` or `netlab connect` commands[^WIDUW].
 When working with containers, you can start _vtysh_ without using the `sudo` command.
-* You can execute `sudo vtysh` as a root user on Cumulus Linux, but not within an FRR container -- the FRR container does not include the **sudo** command.
+* You can execute `sudo vtysh` as a root user on Cumulus Linux containers but not within an FRR container.
+The FRR container does not include the `sudo` command.

 [^WIDUW]: When in doubt, use the **whoami** command.